CODE-at-TACC/summer-2015/parallel/02-simple-graphics.md

 ## [Setup](https://processing.org/reference/setup_.html)

-Processing automatically looks for and call the `setup()` function when a program starts. `setup()` is used to define initial environment properties like:
+Processing automatically looks for and call the `setup()` function when a program starts.
+Your Processing sketch can have only one `setup()` function.
+It is used to define initial environment properties like:

 #### Canvas size
 The canvas size can be specified with the [`size()`](https://processing.org/reference/size_.html) command, which takes the two arguments: width and height.
 Processing defaults to a 100 by 100 pixel canvas.
-If we wanted to create a canvas that was 300 pixels wide and 200 pixels tall, we could use the command
+If we wanted to create a canvas that was 300 pixels wide and 200 pixels tall, we would define `setup()` like so:

 ```processing
 void setup() {